-Purpose: The Drinking Water Revolving Fund provides low-interest loans to water suppliers to finance the construction (including upgrades/expansions) of public drinking water systems.
+Purpose: The Drinking Water State Revolving Fund provides low-interest loans to water suppliers to finance the construction (including upgrades/consolidation) of public drinking water systems.

 Goals of the Program: To assist water suppliers in providing safe/high quality drinking water.

 Eligibility: Any water supplier who owns and operates a community or non-community (if operated as a non-profit entity) water supply.